-In the run up to our Checkatrade Trophy Final, we have invited our crack (not crap) team of ALS writers to recount their favourite Magic Wembley Moments, or should that be tragic?
+In the run up to our EFL Trophy Final, we have invited our crack (not crap) team of ALS writers to recount their favourite Magic Wembley Moments, or should that be tragic?
 Here's Giles Mooney's take on our 1985 Milk Cup Final v Norwich...

-By chance, I was ten and Sunderland were going to Wembley.
+I was ten and Sunderland were going to Wembley.
 I knew I would watch local boy and Sunderland fan, Barry Venison, lift the trophy.

 That day I got to cheer no goals and I learned that supporting Sunderland is, mostly, a pain in the backside.

 Going to football in the mid eighties was an experience I’d never want my son to go through.
 The semi final second leg in 1985 resulted in almost all the coaches driving back to Wearside without windows after the Chelsea fans made some brick based modifications.
 It was the season of Heysel, hooliganism was common place with games attracting a number of travelling ‘fans’ not going near the football ground at all.